aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/owner/index.md

 ### Initialize CLI

-Initialize CLI with your Petra wallet private key or create new wallet.
+Initialize CLI with a private key from an existing account, such as a wallet, or create a new account.

 ```bash
 aptos init --profile mainnet-owner \